alperenersoy/filament-export/README.md

 This package has two views:

-1. "components\table_view.blade.php" view is used for preview and as print template.
+1. "components\table_view.blade.php" view is used for preview.

 2. "pdf.blade.php" view is used as pdf export template.

+3. "print.blade.php" view is used as print template.

 ### Using Custom Variables In Templates